HDR Summer School

 The poster session is open to all candidates to showcase their work, please consider this as an alternative to a formal presentation.
 A poster presentation provides a forum to share your work with the colleagues who are most interested in your field of research.
 You can download tips for assisting with your poster presentation.
 (PDF, 149.9 KB)

 Candidates must sign up for workshops and reading groups at the time of registration.

 Summer School participants can commence building their own eportfolio and social media presence by creating a 3 minute video about their research.
 Adam Brown from Media Studies will film informal conversations with any students who are interested in learning how to communicate their research topic in an accessible way.
 No prior preparation is needed.
 This is not as intimidating as it sounds!
 If you are interested, please email Adam Brown (firstname.lastname@example.org) to book a time.

-Accommodation must now be booked by particpants.
-Please book as soon as possible to avoid disappontment.
+Accommodation can be requested with your registration.
+If you miss out please ensure you book as soon as possible to avoid disappointment.
 It is preferable to stay in the Geelong Waterfront area for easy access to the Waterfront campus.
 You can claim the accommodation only by submitting a summer school reimbursement form post Summer School.
 There is a cap of $145 per night.

 Allocations to workshops will be on a first come first serve basis.
 Full sessions will be removed from options available at registration.
 It is expected that all Summer School attendees participate in the workshops.

 SATURDAY 10 FEBRUARY

 SUNDAY 11 FEBRUARY

 Allocations to reading groups will be on a first come first serve basis.
 Full session will be removed from options available at registration.
 It is expected that all Summer School attendees participate in the reading groups